mannie-stien/rubber-duck-store/README.md

 A complete **full-stack web application** for managing a warehouse of rubber ducks.
 It features a **React/TypeScript frontend**, an **Express.js backend**, and a **MongoDB database**.
 The entire application is containerized with **Docker**, enabling a simple one-command setup.

-This project was built to fulfill a detailed technical specification, showcasing **best practices** in software architecture, responsive design, and modern development workflows.

 ---

 ## Features